Some people have a distinct way of weaving their story — artfully connecting it to our individual journeys.

 Alex Sheen is another.
 His story is a heart-warming — and sometimes heart-wrenching — journey of determination, integrity, and desire to help others.
 His organization Because I Said I Would, founded on promises made and promises kept, has inspired people to work toward the betterment of humanity.

 👉Looking for more touching tales?
 Get inspired with this list of 11 master storytellers.

 4. The ones that promote a fresh perspective.

 These thought leaders chart the way forward with a renewed sense of purpose and eye-opening enthusiasm.
 Their stories wipe away preconceived notions that cloud the lens of perception — and they help people see with fresh eyes a new outlook on life.

-Liz Berney, and international expert in leading change, influence, and negotiation, also wants us to leverage our differences.
+For example, Liz Berney, an international expert in leading change, influence, and negotiation, wants us to leverage our differences.
 She shares lessons on how to go from debate to dialogue in order to decrease resistance and defensiveness.